Royal Botanic Gardens, Kew: World Checklist of Useful Plant Species

 The World Checklist of Useful Plant Species lists 40,292 species, including nine non-plant taxa (e.g. nostoc, forkweed, brown algae), compiled from multiple pre-existing datasets.

 Collaborative projects

-The Plant List
+The Plant List and World Flora Online

 Kew also cooperated with the Missouri Botanical Garden and other international bodies in The Plant List (TPL).
-Unlike the IPNI, it provides information on which names are currently accepted.
-The Plant List is an Internet encyclopedia project which was launched in 2010 to compile a comprehensive list of botanical nomenclature.
-The Plant List has records for 1,064,035 scientific names for plant species, representing 350,699 accepted plant species.
-In addition, the list has records for 642 plant families and 17,020 plant genera.
-It was last updated in 2013, and was superseded by World Flora Online.
+Unlike the IPNI, it provided information on which names are currently accepted.
+The Plant List was an Internet encyclopedia project which was launched in 2010 to compile a comprehensive list of botanical nomenclature.
+The Plant List had records for 1,064,035 scientific names for plant species, representing 350,699 accepted plant species.
+In addition, the list had records for 642 plant families and 17,020 plant genera.
+It was last updated in 2013, and was superseded by World Flora Online, which was developed as its successor in 2012, aiming to include all known plants by 2020.

-World Flora Online

-World Flora Online was developed as a successor to The Plant List, in 2012, aiming to include all known plants by 2020.